faizan4devloper/band-landing-page/README.md

     if (openQuestion === index) {
       setOpenQuestion(null); // Collapse the currently open question if clicked again } else {
-      setOpenQuestion(index); // Open the new question and close the others setOpenGridItems({
+      setOpenQuestion(index); // Open the new question and hide others setOpenGridItems({
         textualResponse: true,
         citizenExperience: false,